top of page

 Introduction

-As resources for your own journey through the maze of dying and death, this website provides suggestions for links to a range of national and international government agencies, national health services, and well known non-governmental organizations and foundations that work in these spaces.
+As you navigate your own journey through the end of life, it can be useful to draw upon the experience of others.
+A wide range of resources are available from national and international government agencies, national health services, and well known non-governmental organizations and foundations that work in these spaces.

-The suggested resources are referenced by the agency cited and country (e.g., Source: AgeUK, United Kingdom), and links are provided to the agency’s website and other resources of interest.
+The resources listed in this website are referenced by the agency cited and country (e.g., Source: AgeUK, United Kingdom), and links are provided to the agency’s website and other resources of interest.
 These are independent websites and you should check their respective privacy policies to see what information is collected and your rights therein.

 Further, you should note that legal requirements, advice and customs vary by country and jurisdiction, and you will need to check the applicability of the suggested resources against your local circumstances.